Politics of Turkmenistan: De facto authority

 Outside observers consider the Turkmen legislature to be a rubber stamp parliament.
 The Turkmen legislature is described as under the "full control" of the president.

 Political parties and elections

 Turkmenistan was until recently a one-party state wherein only the Democratic Party of Turkmenistan (Türkmenistanyň Demokratik partiýasynyň) was legally allowed to contest elections.
 Other parties are now formally allowed to exist following the adoption of the new Constitution.

 There have been political parties and opposition groups in the past—a group named Agzybirlik (Unity) was banned in January 1990.
 Its members formed the Party for Democratic Development which was itself banned in 1991.
-This led a coalition for democratic reform named Gengesh (Conference).
+This led a coalition for democratic reform named Geňeş (Conference).

 The latest opposition party, the Republican Party of Turkmenistan (Türkmenistanyň Respublikan partiýasynyň), operates in exile.
 Since all opposition was banned within Turkmenistan, so it has been forced to form and operate from abroad.

 Below is the list of parliamentary parties in Turkmenistan: